Papercrete: Properties

+Dried, ready-to-use papercrete has a rough surface.
+This increases its surface area and provides a very strong bond from one block to the next.
+Additionally papercrete's ready moldability provides considerable flexibility in the designed shape of structures, for example domed ceilings/roofs can be easily constructed using this material.
+When properly mixed and dried, the papercrete wall can be left exposed to the elements.
+In its natural state, it is a grey, fibrous-looking wall.
+For a more conventional look, stucco can be applied directly to it.

+Papercrete construction has the advantage of being relatively low-cost, as materials are cheap and widely available.
+Furthermore, machinery suitable for small-scale construction is simple to design and construct.

 Standardization and commercial acceptance

 As of 2007, papercrete lacks approval from the International Code Council.
-This limits its range of use within the city limits of most incorporated United States cities where building codes apply.
-It is not used as a load-bearing wall where building codes apply.
-However, its strength in model structures has been proven, and homes and small commercial buildings are being constructed.
-There is little or no evidence of its long-term durability.
+This limits its use within cities in the United States where building codes apply, for example in this area it cannot be used as a load-bearing wall.
+However, its strength in model structures has been proven, meaning that some homes and small commercial buildings have been constructed using it.
 In these small building projects, papercrete is being used as an in-fill wall in conjunction with structural steel beams or other load-bearing elements.

-Papercrete gets its name from the fact that most formulas use a mixture of water and cement with cellulose fiber.
-The fiber is usually acquired from recycled newspaper, lottery tickets and phone books.
-The mixture has the appearance and texture of oatmeal and is poured into forms and dried in the sun, much like the process for making adobe.
+However, there is little or no evidence of its long-term durability.